google-research/discs/discs/models/README.md

-## Extending the models
+## How to add new models
 This directory contains the implementation of different models/tasks.
 Each model extends the `AbstractModel` class defined in `abstractmodel.py`.
 More specifically, each model overrides the following abstract methods:
-* `make_init_params`: Loads or randomly samples the model parameters..
+* `make_init_params`: loads or randomly samples the model parameters.
-* `get_init_samples`: returns the initial samples for the start of chain generation.
+* `get_init_samples`: returns a batch of initial samples for the start of chain generation.
 * `forward`: computes the energy of batch of samples.

-To add a new model, a new python file for the new model should be created, with the name structure of "model_name".py which implements the above methods and extends the `AbstractModel` class.
+To add a new model, a new python file for the new model should be created, with the name structure of `${model_name}.py` which implements the above methods and extends the `AbstractModel` class.
 In the configs folder, you can find the parameters specific to each model.
-The config file name for each specific model should follow "model_name"_config.py and the below structure.
+The config file name for each specific model should follow `${model_name}_config.py` and the below structure.
 """
 def get_config():
   model_config = dict(